peterhil/ninhursag-api/README.md

 #Skeleton - Flask app template

-Basic Flask application with Twitter Bootstrap and other Front end development utilities
+Basic Flask application with Twitter Bootstrap and other Front end development utilities.

+This project template is intended to do quick UI prototyping.
+Flask enables Less and Coffeescript asset compilation through webassets and Twitter Bootstrap is included for fast frontend development.

+To import YAML data, do `import YAML` on views.py and use like this:

+    @app.route('/example')
+    @templated()
+    def example():
+        with file('skeleton/data/example.yml', 'r') as stream:
+            data = yaml.load(stream)
+        return dict(examplelist=data)

 ##Contact